Jan Košek

 Jan Košek (28 July 1884 – 30 December 1927) was a Czech footballer who played as a striker.
-He scored 819 unofficial goals in 302 games for and won three consecutive Charity Cups.
+He scored 819 unofficial goals in 302 games for Slavia Prague and won three consecutive Charity Cups.
 Additionally he won a Silver Cup and the European Amateur Championship.

 Early life

 Jan Košek was born on 28 July 1884 in Turnov.
 His father was Jan Baptista Košek and his mother was Františka Košek, originally Peldová.
 They raised five children, and only Jan lived to adulthood.
 Jan had three sisters and a brother and the family owned two houses, numbers 31 and 40 on Hrustická street.
 He spent his childhood in Turnov, where he attended his local school.
 In the middle of 1895, his father came to the decision to move to Prague, where Jan went to study.

 The first match that was ever recorded, that Jan played in, was in 1900 for Letenský kroužek.
 The score ended 5–4 to Letenský kroužek and Košek scored 3 of the 5.
 For the first few years of his life in Prague, Košek played for Academic Gymnasium Prague, Letenský kroužek and Union Letná.